hmkcode/hmkcode.github.io/_posts/android/2017-12-19-android-creating-swipe-views-tabs.markdown

 ## ( 2 ) Build Swipe Views

-- To create swipe views, use `ViewPager` widget.
+- To create swipe views use `ViewPager` widget.
 - Extends `FragmentPagerAdapter` to hold child views .
 - Create two fragments to be used as child views.